-JMAD expanded its research activities in 2014 by starting a new, ongoing research programme AUT Media Observatory.
+JMAD expanded its research activities in 2014 by starting a new, ongoing research programme, AUT Media Observatory.
 The first project in this series focused on "News, politics and diversity in the 2014 New Zealand General Election".

 AUT Media Observatory provides regular measurement and analysis of news.
 Regular monitoring of news is a resource for the news industry, New Zealand citizens and national and international media scholars.
 The Observatory’s aim is to contribute important knowledge to:

-a) the national debate over the country’s news media performance; and
+- The national debate over the country’s news media performance; and

-b) ongoing international inquiries into the relationship between media and democracy.
+- Ongoing international inquiries into the relationship between media and democracy.

 The Observatory also provides a focal point for strengthening relationships with other research and professional news media bodies, as well as increasing AUT's profile, reputation and attractiveness to new students and staff.

 Age and Environmental Citizenship: A Case Study of Media Coverage of the 2019 Local Body Elections in New Zealand